I was just about three years old lying down, probably dozing or daydreaming, in the backseat (no such thing as seatbelts!) of my parents 1940 Mercury.

 As a child, I understood nothing of war.
 But whatever war is was everywhere in my world at the time.
 Nearly every man that I and my family knew was in uniform or in some way, shape, or form and—with the women—”doing their bit.”

-And we children played soldier with every stick becoming a “gun,” every blanket a “pup tent,” and every sandbox a “foxhole.”
+We children played soldier with every stick becoming a “gun,” every blanket a “pup tent,” and every sandbox a “foxhole.”

 We kids knew all the popular “war songs” from the radio and, needless to say, many were written and recorded in those big-band days.
 Here are some of the “earworms” I still hear today.

 This is the first real “rouser” of a song written in the aftermath of Pearl Harbor.
 This simple, 1942 version was recorded by the popular country and western singer Carson Robison.
-Click or tap on the next image or link to listen to this early recording of “Remember Pearl Harbor.”
+Click or tap on the triangle in the next image or link to listen to this early recording of “Remember Pearl Harbor.”

 This song was recorded by many, but Robison’s is of special interest to we ukulele buffs.
 Here’s a pic of his signature model in my collection.
 But I digress.